The Lessons of Diversity and Inclusion

 When product exploration encompasses a wide range of thinking, the product can be built into something everyone can use regardless of race, ethnicity, and circumstances.
 So, if we create products that work for everyone, we can increase our customer base, allowing our organization’s revenue to grow.
 Diversity is essential to build best-in-class products.

 As product leaders, we are the epicenter of our organization - our actions and body language speak louder than words.
 To build successful people and products, we must ensure we cater to diversity.
 This can be accomplished by putting the following actions into practice.

 As product leaders, we spend most of our time immersed in the development of our products, bringing our vision to fruition.
 Sometimes, we don’t even use the products that we are building.
 Consequently, this can make us develop blind spots and only view the world through our distinctive lens.
 As a result, it’s easy to presume that our clients are just like us and that they’ll probably use the product in the way we would.

 To solve these blind spots, we need outside-the-box thinking.
 We need cross-disciplinary teams from diverse groups with distinct backgrounds, proficiencies, experiences, and expertise to increase innovative, imaginative, exceptional, and creative thoughts.
-This will have an enormous effect on our organization meeting their objectives and staying true to their ethos, mission, and vision.
+This will have an enormous effect on our organization meeting its objectives and staying true to its ethos, mission, and vision.

-Furthermore, when employees are in organizations where they can use their voice, they feel heard.
+Furthermore, when employees are in organizations where they can use their voices, they feel heard.
 They see themselves reflected in other employees and leaders.
-When diversity is encapsulated wholeheartedly, they feel more comfortable and safer to bring their extraordinary ideas to the table.
+When diversity is encapsulated wholeheartedly, they feel more comfortable and safer bringing their extraordinary ideas to the table.